 One of the most fascinating discoveries was that of Yukon horse (Equus lambei).
 This smaller (about 12 hands) evolved equid populated Alaska, Yukon and Northwest Territories.Yukon horse resembles Preswalskii’s horse.
 Yukon horse is absolute evidence that the horse evolved to it’s modern form on the North American Continent.

-As current law requires the management on federal land to be “wild” the debate is often irrelevant under law.
+As current law requires the management of wild horses on federal land to be done “wild,” the debate is often irrelevant under law.
 However as more and more private profiteers continue to industrialize areas populated by wild horses and burros the debate could become very significant in gaining actual protection under law (the act protecting wild horses has been eroded by private interest lobbies).